How to Choose Candle Wicks for Candle Making

 Candle Wicks: Where To Start

-“How do I choose a candle wick?”, you ask, there are few things to determine before choosing your candle wick size from each candle wick size chart below.
-(And if you are just getting your feet wet in candle making, make sure to read our beginner candle making guide after this.)
+“How do I choose a candle wick?” you ask; there are a few things to determine before choosing your candle wick size from each candle wick size chart below.
+(If you are just getting your feet wet in candle making, read our beginner candle-making guide after this.)

 Start here to begin choosing which type of candle wicks is right for the candles you are making: